By Kevin Krolicki and Taiga Uranaka

 Nishizawa's approval, which many of the rank-and-file shareholders in the hall voted against, was greeted with groans and shouting from the packed crowd.

 "A fundamental structural overhaul is needed at the board level to enable Tepco to rebuild its reputation and recover financially," said Glass Lewis, a U.S. proxy voting company that advises institutional investors which own more than $17 trillion in assets.
 Glass Lewis released the statement on its website ahead of Tuesday's meeting.

-Shares of Tepco fell 0.3 percent in Tokyo to 314 yen, compared with a 0.7 percent gain in the benchmark Nikkei 225 index.
+Shares of Tepco ended trading in Tokyo unchanged from yesterday's close of 316 yen, compared with a 0.7 percent gain in the benchmark Nikkei 225 index.

 (Writing by Tim Kelly; Editing by Joseph Radford, Matt Driskill and Dean Yates)